jayarathina/Roman-Calendar/README.md

 This is a PHP poject.
 The project uses JSON flat file as data source.
 But _If_ you want to use a database (See getDataFromDB() in [RomanCalendar.php](lib/RomanCalendar.php)), the [Medoo library](http://medoo.in) is required.
 Sample DB structure is found at [liturgy_lectionary.sql](mysql/liturgy_lectionary.sql) which have Tamil data used for translation.
 You can build upon it to tanslate other languages.

 ## Points to Note
 For each day the name of the feast (if any) acts as a unique identifier for that feast.
-For a weekday (with no feast) a code is generated in the following syntax: `<SEASON CODE><WEEK NUMBER>-<DAY NUMBER><DAY NAME>`.
+For a ferial weekday (with no feast) a code is generated in the following syntax: `<SEASON CODE><WEEK NUMBER>-<DAY NUMBER><DAY NAME>`.
 They stand for the following:
 * `SEASON CODE` can be one of the following:
   * EW – Easter Week
   * OW – Ordinary Week